amrlabib/javascript-essentials/classes-objects.md

 ### Why to use Object `prototype` ?

-Now we have a very important question, why can't we just define `printName` method inside Person class ?
+Now we have a very important question, why can't we just define `printName` method inside Person class as a class property like `firstName` ?

 * We can do that, but using `prototype` will give us a better memory performance, as we are not creating the function `printName` with each `Person` instance instead we have a single `printName` function that is shared by all created instances `person1` and `person2`.

 ---

-### `prototype` notes:
+### `prototype` object notes:

 1. `prototype` is set automatically when we create an object instance using `new` keyword